frederic-perez/AmE-dictionary/data/idioms.md

 __all the difference in the world__ The greatest degree of difference that is possible or conceivable.
 Without the verbs “mean” or “make,” it is used to compare two disparate things.
 __all the rage__ _slang_ Very popular. _Disco music was all the rage in the 1970s._
 __all things considered__ :two::hammer:
-__all too often__ Too frequently. _We see this problem all too often._
+__all too often__ :three: Too frequently. _We see this problem all too often._
 __all-out war__ Unrestricted fighting or conflict.
 This phrase can be used literally or hyperbolically. _I fear that an invasion will lead to all-out war._ _It is all-out war right now for that empty corner office._
-__all-out__ Taking, requiring, or using all of one’s effort or resources toward something; complete, total, or all-encompassing. _I’ve been stuck in this cubicle for years now.
+__all-out__ :two: Taking, requiring, or using all of one’s effort or resources toward something; complete, total, or all-encompassing. _I’ve been stuck in this cubicle for years now.
 I’m ready for an all-out adventure somewhere!_
 __all-time high__
 __all-you-can-eat__
 __all’s well that ends well__ _prov_ A positive ending can overshadow any problems that may have preceded it.
 Although this phrase is the title of a Shakespeare play, it likely predates it. _Hey, we’re not fighting anymore, and that’s all that matters.
 All’s well that ends well._